Renda02/Newsletter-Improvement-/README.md

-# Newsletter-Improvement
+# Newsletter-UI Text-Improvement

-## Increasing sign-up through improved newsletter copy
+## Improving newsletter UI text to increase sign-up

 Newsletters are electronic documents that provide up-to-date information about products or services through e-mail.
 In addition to keeping the user informed about your product or brand, the newsletter cultivates a relationship based on trust and familiarity.